Existence of weak solutions to borderline double-phase problems with logarithmic convection term: Introduction

 The main existence result in this paper is based on the subjectivity theorem for pseudo-monotone operators in~\cite{CLM07}.
 To the best of our knowledge, the theory of pseudo-monotone operators is known as a useful tool in proving the existence theorems for quasilinear elliptic and parabolic partial differential equations.
 The key idea underlying this existence theory, which goes back to Browder~\cite{Browder} and Minty~\cite{Minty}, is to study the properties of monotone operators.
 Later, the existence theorems were extended to a more general class of quasilinear equations by Hartmann and Stampacchia in~\cite{HS1966}.
 Since there were several equations involving operators not monotone, Br\'ezis in~\cite{Brezis} introduced a vast class of so-called pseudo-monotone operators, thereby extending Browder's existence theorem.
 This class of operators became an important research topic that has been developed in the solvability of a wide class of quasilinear equations.
 Therefore, the proof of such existence exploits an argument similar to that in~\cite{CLM07} and somewhat enhances previous results in the same direction~\cite{LD18, GW19}.
 The main novelty of this work lies in the model that, our problem is driven by a nonhomogeneous differential operator mixed between standard polynomial and logarithmic growths.
 Furthermore, it is worth mentioning that the reaction term is allowed to depend on both the solution and its gradient (called the convection term).
-These features make our main result somewhat interesting.
+Further, it is worth mentioning that when comparing with what has been done with quasilinear elliptic equations/systems driven by double-phase operators involving two distinct power-hardening exponents $p$ and $q$ according to the coefficient $a(\cdot)$, we observe that the previous existence results cannot imply the existence result in this paper.
+These features make our main result somewhat new and interesting.

+Now we spend a few words about our technique.
+Although the proof is based on the surjectivity theorem for the pseudo-monotone operators (see~\cite{CLM07}) and the key idea follows a similar path to the proof for double-phase problems with $(p,q)$-growth in~\cite{GW19}, due to the logarithmic growth, the connection between embedding theorems and the use of modular functions make a difference in our approach here.
+So, we believe that such a technique is perhaps interesting in itself and could find further possible applications in many different special models with the appearance of logarithmic growth.